turingschool/backend-curriculum-site/module2/lessons/sad_path_and_flash.md

 => #<Artist:0x007fc9f512c480 id: nil, name: "">
 ```

+`play -l <line_number>` is a shortcut in pry to run a line of code.
+In this case, we're running `Artist.create(artist_params)` in pry by telling it to run line 11.
 The create method gave us a return value, but the artist object it returned does not have an id - indicating that the artist was not saved in the database.
 Why was the artist not saved?
 Take a look back at the Artist model and see if you can spot what is causing the artist to not be saved.

 Now that we are writing tests for our Sad Path, using `.create` isn't really the best choice.
 What we would like is to be able to send the user some feedback if the record is not saved in the database; so, let's use a combination of `.new` and `.save`.